The Harvey Weinstein Trial: A Brief Timeline Of How We Got Here

 Feb.
 18-19, 2013: A pair of incidents in Los Angeles

-Few details have been formally released as yet about these alleged incidents, which recently prompted Los Angeles prosecutors to file four charges against Weinstein: one felony count each of forcible rape, forcible oral copulation, sexual penetration by use of force and sexual battery by restraint.
+Few details have been formally released about these alleged incidents, which recently prompted Los Angeles prosecutors to file four charges against Weinstein: one felony count each of forcible rape, forcible oral copulation, sexual penetration by use of force and sexual battery by restraint.

 "On Feb.
 18, 2013, Weinstein allegedly went to a hotel and raped a woman after pushing his way inside her room," the office of Los Angeles County District Attorney Jackie Lacey explained in early January.
 "The next evening, the defendant is accused of sexually assaulting a woman at a hotel suite in Beverly Hills."